UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Job_Results.md

 When writing up your job script you specifiy your working directory, within this working directory you can find your output(.o) and error(.e) files.
 These files will contain any possible error your jobs may have come across or any output that was excepted from your job.

 ## Grid engine mailing system
-The following options can be used to submit and monitor a job
+The following options can be used to submit and monitor a job<br />
 ###Qsub <br />
 ####Qstat <br />
 ###Qdel <br />